Spartakyste/lighthouse-ci/README.md

 # Lighthouse-ci

 A simple and fast action to perform a [Lighthouse](https://developers.google.com/web/tools/lighthouse) run.

 ## Features

--   Automatically post a comment on your Pull Request with your scores
+-   Automatically posts a comment on your Pull Request with your scores
--   Can enforce minimum score for all categories
+-   Can enforce a minimum score for all categories

+## Limitations

--   Support only one url at a time (for now)
+-   Supports only one url at a time (for now)

 ## Configuration